mortcanty/earthengine/README.md

  		docker run -it -p 5000:5000 --name=ee mort/eedocker

+ 	or, if you are on a Raspberry Pi

+ 		docker run -it -p 5000:5000 --name=ee mort/rpi-eedocker

  3. If the container is not found it will be automatically downloaded from Dockerhub and started.
 At the container prompt execute the command